In a world where anyone can share their opinion on the internet, there’s a big need for journalists who can share accurate information.

 4. Add Images

-It’s important to choose images that are relevant to your blog post and that will help to break up the text.
+It’s important to choose images that are relevant to your blog post that will also help to break up the text.

 When choosing images, be sure to use royalty-free or creative commons images.
 This means that you can use the images without having to pay for them.
-There are a number of sites where you can find stock images:
+There are several sites where you can find stock images:

 Canva Pro offers a free library of stock images that you can use in your blog posts.
-The library contains a number of high-quality images that you can use to enhance your content.
-You can also use the library to create visuals for your blog posts and you won’t have to rely on any other stock photography website.
+You can use the stock library to create visuals for your blog posts directly in Canva and you won’t have to rely on any other stock photography website.

 6. Promote Your Journalism Blog

-There are a number of ways that you can promote your journalism blog.
+There are many ways that you can promote your journalism blog to get blog traffic.

 Search Engine Optimization (SEO)